TheQuinbox/recmon/README.md

 To use each feature, simply press ctrl+shift+the number next to it.

-1. Average CPU load, and how its distributed.
+1. Speak average CPU load, and how its distributed.
-2. RAM usage (not working yet, see todo).
+2. Speak RAM usage (not working yet, see todo).
 3. Speak storage information about all connected drives.
-4. Speaks OS version.
+4. Speak OS version.
 5. Speak system uptime.
 6. Speak battery percentage, state, and time remaining.